• Study Abroad Guidance

 - Miscellaneous (bedsheets, pillows, backpack, a journal, etc.)

 Preparing for packing is undoubtedly a daunting task, especially when one is unaware of what to carry and what not.
 Do not worry, as the experts at Canam provide end-to-end assistance to students, from making an application to their preferred institute to helping them make a list of things to pack for Canada.
-For study abroad-related guidance, visit the website today or book a counseling session with our expert counselors.
+For study abroad related guidance, visit the website today or book a counseling session with our expert counselors.

-How many bags can a student carry to Canada?Students traveling in economy class can carry a total weight of 40-46 Kg, which they can divide into two bags of 23 Kg each.
+Students traveling in economy class can carry a total weight of 40-46 Kg, which they can divide into two bags of 23 Kg each.
 However, if they travel in the first class, the allowed limit exceeds 32 Kg for each bag.

 While traveling to Canada international students should carry approximately CAD $500-$700.